ye8303019/kritchie.github.io/_posts/2017-05-20-python-quick-tips.markdown

 * [PyScaffold](https://readthedocs.org/projects/pyscaffold/)
 * [CookieCutter](https://cookiecutter.readthedocs.io/en/latest/)

 Those are two very popular frameworks for creating projects.
 You should try them and see whatever one fits more you needs and workflow.
-I personally like PyScaffold because of it's simplicity.
+I personally like PyScaffold because of its simplicity.

-To give you an example, everytime I want to create a new project I follow this procedure using PyScaffold :
+To give you an example, every time I want to create a new project I follow this procedure using PyScaffold :

 {% highlight bash %}
 # Navigate to your workspace folder, mine is in my home folder